spectrocloud/librarium/packages/docs/content/01-introduction/1-what-is.md

 The Spectro Cloud management console provides centralized visibility and management of Spectro Cloud provisioned workload clusters.
 It provides a single pane of glass for users to define composable Kubernetes cluster profile templates, deploy and manage Kubernetes clusters with full visibility in multi-cloud environments, as well as manage the governance policies to control who can do what, when and where.

 ## Pack Registry
-Specto Cloud cluster profiles are templates that describe various integrations/technologies for each layer of the kubernetes infrastructure stack.
+Spectro Cloud cluster profiles are templates that describe various integrations/technologies for each layer of the Kubernetes infrastructure stack.
 These integrations are modeled as packs that are hosted on a pack registry.
 Spectro Cloud provides several integrations out of the box which are hosted on a default pack registry.
 Security patches and updates are maintained for all out of the box packs.
 Optionally users can also host packs on their self-hosted pack registry.

 ## Management Agent
 The Spectro Cloud Management Agent which runs inside workload clusters is responsible for: